NU9N ESSB Flash Into Page

 PEQ Lo-Fi / Mid-Fi Page 2

-If your bandwidth, for example, will be around 6kHz, then the DEQ will look significantly different.
-See the example below for what I have used...
-Notice the Low-Cut and High-Cut filters added to keep the passband within the desired bandwidth:
+If your bandwidth, for example, will be 6kHz or beyond, then the DEQ will look significantly different.
+See the example below where I have settings for a 6kHz + bandwidth:

 PEQ Hi-Fi Page 2